 Who should be Mentored?

-It's also important to differentiate Mentoring from Coaching - Mentors should not attempt to advise mentoring clients directly, but should assist them to come to their own conclusions as to how best to achieve their goals.
+It's also important to differentiate Mentoring from Coaching - Mentors will not attempt to advise you directly, but should assist you to come to your own conclusions as to how best achieve your goals.

 Responsibilities of an ITP Mentee

 The following are the responsibilities of a Mentee under the ITP programme: